wultra/powerauth-crypto/docs/Cryptography-Algorithms.md

-# PowerAuth Cryptography Algorithm List
+# PowerAuth Cryptography Algorithm Overview

 This document lists main cryptography algorithms used in the **PowerAuth** protocol, with emphasis on the shared secret computation, end-to-end encryption, and additional supporting cryptography algorithms.